corda/corda-docs-portal/content/en/platform/corda/1.7/cenm/cenm-cli-tool.md

 `-s, --subzone-id=<subzoneId>`
 Sets which subzone to operate on.
 If you are operating on just one subzone you do not need to include this option.

-### See the latest update stored in the Zone Service
+### Seeing latest update stored in the Zone Service

 **Sample command structure**